What to Expect When You’re Expecting… Student Loan Repayment

 - Choose payment options before repayment.
 Figure out how much payments will be and how you will make it all work so that you can take care of all of your loans when they’re due.

 For more detailed information on preparing to raise healthy student loans, see our blog on what to do – and what not to do – in your grace period.

 Student loans are suddenly very real when it comes time to repay them.
 We’re here to provide resources that help you become a smarter financial consumer.
-Explore student loan or student loan refinance options with U-fi From Nelnet and get started today.
+Explore student loan options with U-fi From Nelnet and get started today.